Election-Tech-Initiative/electionguard/docs/Roadmap.md

 # Roadmap

+ElectionGuard is an evolving project.
+2020 established several use cases and learnings; 2021 is about rationalizing those learnings into a set of code repos and documentation and participation practices to further establish a community of resources, contributors, and best practices.

-This page outlines specific features and fixes that are scheduled or planned for given releases.
+This roadmap outlines specific features and fixes that are scheduled or planned for given releases.
 We typically look out 6 months and we establish topics we want to work on.
 We don't start with our roadmap on a blank sheet.
 We develop it based on our last roadmap, the findings we made over the course of the last year, and of course what we heard from you.

-When we execute on our roadmap, we keep learning and our assessment of some of the topics listed changes.
-As a result, we may add or drop topics as we go.
+When we execute on our roadmap, our assessment of the topics necessary to address in future may change.
+As such, we may add or drop topics as we go.
 As always, we listen to your feedback and adapt our plans if needed.

+## Strategic Overview

+The next several months (the first half of 2021) of ElectionGuard will center around simplifying the repo structure and establishing full functionality of the fundamental ElectionGuard use cases:

+* End to end verifiable elections (E2E-V Elections)
+* Publication of audit results (Audits)
+* Election verification using independent third-party verifiers (Verifiers)

+Depending on the use case, the components and packages necessary from the SDK may differ and are illustrated below.

+It is the intent of the next six months of work to develop:

+* a final, fully-developed (including thresholding, hash-chaining, etc.), more hierarchical specification integrated directly into the SDK;
+* a C++ repo that performs encryption exclusively (for embedded encryption applications)
+* a practice for building packages off the C++ repo and services / environment configurations off the Python repo (for E2E-V and audit applications)
+* a consistent, efficient set of data interfaces across the ElectionGuard, C++, and Python repos
+* a more modular approach to documentation and contribution to lessen the learning curve and overhead to participate

 **Legend of annotations:**